playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 ##### Community Hosting {#definitely-typed}

 Additionally, because TypeScript has a well established and widely used install-base, **there are already many different definition files in the wild for supporting non-TypeScript supporting projects**.
-One of the more extensive collections of these typings lives at the [DefinitelyTyped repository](https://github.com/DefinitelyTyped/DefinitelyTyped), which publishes the typings of their typings under the package names `@types/your-package-name` (where `your-package-name` is the name of the project you're looking for typings of) that you can look for on your package manager.
+One of the more extensive collections of these typings lives at the [DefinitelyTyped repository](https://github.com/DefinitelyTyped/DefinitelyTyped), which publishes the package's community typings under the package names `@types/your-package-name` (where `your-package-name` is the name of the project you're looking for typings of) that you can look for on your package manager.

 ### Documented Types {#typing-doc-references}